User Community Service Desk Downloads

 Parameters:

-• dbConnection - Name of database connection defined in main server configuration
+• dbConnection - Name of the database connection defined in the main server configuration.

 HttpSoapTaskListener

 HttpSoapTaskListener allows calling external services.
-Additional information about task is available as semi-expression variables, syntax is ${VARIABLE}.
-Use CDATA section to include message XML in configuration XML.
+Additional information about the task is available as semi-expression variables, with the ${VARIABLE} syntax.
+Use the CDATA section to include a message in the configuration XML file.

 <listener class="com.ataccama.nme.engine.monitoring.HttpSoapTaskListener">